GokuMohandas/Made-With-ML/README.md

 <li>👩‍💻 <i>Showcase</i> your profile on your resume or apply directly to ML managers. </li>
 </ul>

-**NOTE**: Everyone has Coursera, Kaggle, and fastai on their resumes so differentiate yourself by showcasing your projects.
+**Showcase your projects** because everyone has Coursera, Kaggle, and fastai on their resumes so you need to differentiate yourself by showing what you can do using those fantastic resources.
 Check out this <a href="https://medium.com/@madewithml/7f509ecf2d57?source=friends_link&sk=ace961d53c9f3cf3089e081c0c4ee69c">article</a> on how to stand out with a MWML profile.

 [Sign up for your free account →](https://madewithml.com)